Parkgene Hits Market Cap of $7.54 Billion (GENE)

-Parkgene (GENE) traded flat against the U.S. dollar during the 24-hour period ending at 12:00 PM ET on July 12th.
-Parkgene has a market cap of $7.54 billion and $5,854.00 worth of Parkgene was traded on exchanges in the last day.
-One Parkgene coin can currently be purchased for $25.59 or 0.00045023 BTC on exchanges.
-Over the last week, Parkgene has traded flat against the U.S. dollar.
+Parkgene (GENE) traded flat against the US dollar during the one day period ending at 14:00 PM E.T. on July 16th.
+One Parkgene coin can currently be purchased for approximately $25.59 or 0.00045023 BTC on popular cryptocurrency exchanges.
+In the last seven days, Parkgene has traded flat against the US dollar.
+Parkgene has a total market cap of $7.54 billion and $5,854.00 worth of Parkgene was traded on exchanges in the last 24 hours.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.